Skip to content

 VariableDescription

-GH_AW_AGENT_OUTPUTPath to JSON file with agent output
+GH_AW_AGENT_OUTPUTPath to JSON file containing the agent’s output data

-GH_AW_SAFE_OUTPUTS_STAGEDSet to "true" in staged mode
+GH_AW_SAFE_OUTPUTS_STAGEDSet to "true" when running in staged/preview mode

 steps:

-- name: Send webhook
+- name: Process output

 run: |